-Yes, kratom interacts with opioids like pethidine in various ways.
+Yes, kratom interacts with opioids like pethidine in various negative ways.

-Furthermore, an estimated 28% of pethidine’s metabolization is done by the CYP3A4 enzyme.
+Furthermore, an estimated 28% of pethidine’s metabolization is done by the CYP3A4 enzyme in the liver .

-Pethidine is deadly in large amounts and with many other substances, so it’s crucial to be extra careful when using it with anything else.
+Pethidine can be deadly in large amounts, so it’s crucial to be extra careful when combining it with anything else.
 This requires a doctor’s supervision.

 |Trade Name||Meperidine, Demerol, Meperitab|

 |CYP Metabolism||CYP2B6, with contributions from CYP3A4 and CYP2C19|

 Is it Safe to Take Kratom With Pethidine?

 No. This combination is dangerous since it puts you at severe risk of respiratory depression, overdose, and death.

 Kratom deaths are rare, but when they happen, they are almost always accompanied by the concomitant use of potent opioids such as pethidine .

 The metabolic competition between the two compounds can lead to a slow but steady buildup of pethidine and cause several dangerous complications.